 Gehrig is currently COO for Geosciences at EPI Group where he leads a multidisciplinary team specialized in developing and redeveloping oilfields.

 Prior to joining EPI, Gehrig founded Surus Geophysical NBV, which used the latest seismic, gravity, magnetic and geochemical methods to provide multiple physical measurements to reduce exploration drilling risk.
 Surus Geophysical developed advanced technology for acquiring, processing and interpreting potential field data and pioneered the use of UAVs, latest generation seismic instruments and lowest impact acquisition technology to significantly increase imaging quality at lower cost.

-Simultaneously, Gehrig was co-founder and Chairman of Tender Oil and Gas where he quickly built a team with international ezxperience in both field redevelopment and exploration.
-TOG acquired the Sacel Field in northern Romania where they quickly restarted production and identified an undrilled structural feature with prospective resources of 15.2MMBBL.
-TOG redeveloped the field at low cost by repurposing surface facilities and finding alternate solutions.
+Simultaneously, Gehrig was co-founder and Chairman of Tender Oil and Gas (TOG) where he quickly built a team with international experience in both field redevelopment and exploration.
+TOG acquired the Sacel Field in northern Romania where it quickly restarted production and identified an undrilled structural feature with prospective resources of 15.2MMBBL.
+TOG redeveloped the field at low cost by re-purposing surface facilities and finding alternate solutions.
 TOG acquired an impressive international acreage position across highly prospective portions of the onshore MSGB basin.

 Contractors & Consultants